 - Reduced capital expenditures, operational expenditures, and total cost of ownership

-This setup can also perform analytics at the edge.
+The setup can also perform analytics at the edge.
 This capability is important because field operations often have low-bandwidth connections yet need real-time responsiveness.
 By pushing computing to the edge, businesses can achieve immediate responsiveness without a massive network upgrade.

 Saving Time and Avoiding Accidents

 All of these benefits can add up to big savings in a production environment.
-For example, suppose a faulty production line was churning out defective products.
+For example, suppose a faulty production line were churning out defective products.
 Without real-time monitoring, the manufacturer might produce thousands of units before discovering the defect—and would then need to shut down and inspect the line to identify the source of the problem.
 In contrast, real-time asset monitoring can identify the problem immediately and avoid a waste of time and material.

 In addition to speeding up reaction times, arming the endpoints in the network with more processing power saves money by not tying up bandwidth by sending massive data sets to the cloud for processing.